-- On March 3, 2021, Profound announced the appointment of Cynthia Lavoie to its board of directors. - On May 6, 2021, Profound announced a multi-site imaging center agreement for TULSA-PRO® with Akumin Inc. (NASDAQ/TSX:AKU), a leading provider of freestanding, fixed-site outpatient diagnostic imaging services in the United States. - On May 6, 2021, Profound announced that it had entered into the Akumin Agreement. - On January 5, 2022, Profound announced the joining of Kenneth Knudson as Chief Commercial Officer. - On January 18, 2022, Profound announced that the first patients have been treated in the Level 1 "CAPTAIN" trial. - On March 1, 2022, Profound confirmed that the TULSA-PRO® system's new compatibility with GE Healthcare's 3T MRI scanners.
+- On January 5, 2022, Profound announced the appointment of Kenneth Knudson as Chief Commercial Officer of the Company. - On January 18, 2022, Profound announced that the first patients have been treated in the Level 1 "CAPTAIN" trial. - On March 1, 2022, Profound confirmed the TULSA-PRO® system's compatibility with GE's 3T MRI scanners (the "GE Project") and signed the first site agreement for a TULSA-PRO® system interfaced with a GE scanner.